What is a Laneway Home?

 Laneway home is a detached, compact, ground-oriented dwelling built in a backyard that subsided to the main house.

-Laneway housing is not a modern idea; in fact, if you take a closer look at Vancouver’s historic neighborhoods, you will discover it actually dates back as far as the 1890s.
+Laneway housing is not a modern idea; in fact, if you take a closer look at Vancouver’s historic neighbourhoods, you will discover it actually dates back as far as the 1890s.
 Early lane homes were temporary residences for the house owner during the construction of the main dwelling.
 They also served as secondary housing for staff.

 Nowadays, these accessory buildings keep popping up all over Greater Vancouver, usually in place of garages or carports.
 Regulations require the laneway home to be situated in the back part of a traditional lot, in the space typically reserved for a garage.
 The small homes stand at the rear area, close to the lane, which includes a dwelling unit and a parking accessory.